ibm-functions/composer/docs/COMPOSITIONS.md

 ## Components

-Components of a compositions can be actions, Javascript functions, or compositions.
+Components of a compositions can be actions, JavaScript functions, or compositions.

-Javascript functions can be viewed as simple, anonymous actions that do not need to be deployed and managed separately from the composition they belong to.
+JavaScript functions can be viewed as simple, anonymous actions that do not need to be deployed and managed separately from the composition they belong to.
 Functions are typically used to alter a parameter object between two actions that expect different schemas, as in: